racket/rhombus/rhombus/0000-rhombus.md

 a `val` right-hand side is constrained to the cases where a `val` form has a block with a single group and the group does not start with a name that implements a definition form.

-This type-like-without-being-types approach to static information has precedents in Lisp implementations, Smalltalk implementations, TypeScript, and probably other systems that might be described as gradually typed.
-The [protocol](binding-macros.md) that allows binding forms to propagate static information “upward” and “downward” is like a bidirectional type system.

 ## Multiple values